Fundamentals of Grounding and Safety: Protecting People and Equipment

 Different industries will suffer from electrostatic discharge (ESD) in different ways.
 For some, it may be a non-issue, but for others, the result can be devastating.

-Improper ESD protection can result in sparks, igniting any nearby flammable gasses or particulate dust in the air — think sawdust, flour, and wheat, as well as any sort of flammable products.
+Improper ESD protection can result in sparks, igniting any nearby flammable gasses or particulate dust in the air: sawdust, flour, and wheat, as well as any sort of flammable products.
 As soon as a spark ignites a particle, it will immediately cause an explosion as the flame travels to every nearby particle throughout the air.

 These sparks happen when two different conductive bodies are at different voltage potentials.
 Sometimes this can be a surprisingly high voltage, but the amount of current transferred may be too small to even perceive.

-Additionally, every person coming into contact with the environment must also touch a nearby grounded piece of metal, exactly like the recommendation just before pumping gas at a gas station.
+Every person coming into contact with the environment must also touch a nearby grounded piece of metal, just like you see on the placards on the pumps at the local gas station.
 Touching metal returns the operator to the same voltage as everything else nearby, and no dangerous sparks can occur.

-A wrist strap attachment harness, designed to ground a technician keeping him or her at the same voltage as the equipment being installed or repaired, removing the risk of damage from ESD.
+Figure 4.
+A wrist strap is designed to ground a technician at the same voltage as the equipment being installed or repaired, removing the risk of damage from ESD.

 Regulations from NEC Article 250

-Grounding specifications are outlined in the National Electric Code (NEC) Article 250.
-This guideline details the principles of grounding, the requirements for connecting the system to earth ground outside the facility, bonding machines and metal enclosures, and the requirements for specific wire sizes and other conductors required to establish ground paths.
+Grounding specifications are outlined in the National Electric Code (NEC) Article 250 and in several chapters of the UL 508A.
+These guidelines detail the principles of grounding, the requirements for connecting the system to earth ground outside the facility, bonding machines and metal enclosures, and the requirements for specific wire sizes and other conductors required to establish ground paths.

 Adhering to grounding guidelines is required, but it’s also important to clearly understand the purpose of grounding and why these paths exist.
 With this knowledge, it’s much easier to test and verify that equipment is designed to keep customers, technicians, and equipment as safe as possible.